 Magento vs Salesforce Commerce Cloud: Which One Should You Choose?

-- You require deep control over your eCommerce environment, including backend logic, front-end design, and data models.
+- Require deep control over your eCommerce environment, including backend logic, front-end design, and data models.

-- You have an in-house development team or agency partner capable of managing custom implementations.
+- Have an in-house development team or agency partner capable of managing custom implementations.

-- Your business model demands a hybrid B2B/B2C setup, custom workflows, or advanced pricing structures.
+- Demand a hybrid B2B/B2C setup, custom workflows, or advanced pricing structures.

-- You want the flexibility to choose between on-premise hosting or Adobe’s PaaS cloud environment.
+- Want the flexibility to choose between on-premise hosting or Adobe’s PaaS cloud environment.

 - You are a mid-market or enterprise brand with complex operations and high traffic volume.